Introduction to our commencement archive…

 Professor E. O. Wilson in 2011 at the University of North Carolina added:

-We now confront nothing less than a planetary reckoning, a sixth extinction.
+Humankind now confronts nothing less than a planetary reckoning, a sixth extinction.
 Many forefront nonprofits, such as the International Rescue Committee (aiding refugees in crisis) and Ashoka (supporting systemic social change), essentially work at sustaining humanity’s viable existence on Earth.

-So to the commencement speakers of 2023, interpreters of the era, the world is listening.
-Your voice, your unique message, must find traction, resonance and relevance well beyond the diminishing simplicity of bromides and platitudes.
-In these crucial years of human evolution, graduating students worldwide are of course eager to learn how they might best lead transformative change.
+So to the commencement speakers of 2024, interpreters of the era, your voice, your unique message, must find traction, resonance and relevance well beyond the diminishing simplicity of bromides and platitudes.
+In these crucial years of human evolution, graduating students worldwide must be tuned to transformative change.

-You have the magnificent, all encompassing job of helping analyze and clarify the challenges ahead.
+You have the magnificent, all encompassing job of helping analyze and clarify the challenges ahead, of measuring the future.

 ~ Tony Balis

-P. S. To set the tone, here’s a short, animated, music video by be-the-change rapper Nimo Patel (2017) that highlights the joys of moving from darkness to light.
+P. S. To help set the tone, here’s a short, animated, music video by be-the-change rapper Nimo Patel (2017).
+It highlights the joys of moving from darkness to light...

 Jacinda Ardern (2022) Harvard University